juice457/DFA/README.md

 GROUP BY change_type
 ORDER BY count DESC

-##[3] Which files and file type are changed when a dockerfile is changed in a project?
+##[3] Which files and file types are changed when a Dockerfile is changed?
 SELECT full_file_name, count(full_file_name)
 FROM changed_files
 WHERE range_index = 0